 Angelo has also been honoured as a Knight of Malta-Order of St. John of Jerusalem, a Commander of the Order of the Ethiopian Lion from His Imperial Highness Prince Ermias Sahle-Selassie Haile-Selassie, and the Cavaliere (Knight) of the Order of St. Maurice and St. Lazzarus from the Duke of Savoy/Prince of Naples at the Vatican.

 “I am extremely humbled and honoured to receive this award from Burlington Foundation during their milestone 20thanniversary year.
 My family and I are proud Burlingtonians, and I believe that we can all make a difference in the lives of community members in their time of need.
 As we all know simple gestures of giving, without expecting anything in return, often make the most significant differences.
 In accepting this honour, I hope it serves to encourage others to give what they can to support our growing community.”

 About the Program:

-We are pleased to have recognized past Distinguished Philanthropists of the Year honoree’s including: Don Smith, Kevin Brady, Doug Leggat, Murray and Diana Hogarth, Ralph and Susan Sgro, Gary DeGroote, Ron Joyce and Wally Pieczonka (scroll down to learn more about our valued past honourees).
+We are pleased to have recognized the following past Distinguished Philanthropists of the Year honourees: Don Smith, Kevin Brady, Doug Leggat, Murray and Diana Hogarth, Ralph and Susan Sgro, Gary DeGroote, Ron Joyce, Dr. Wally Pieczonka and Dorothy Borovich (scroll down to see our video tributes).